spartan-developer/sass-rails-bootstrap/README.md

 //= require twitter/bootstrap
 ```

-Or, you could include only the files you need:
+Alternatively, you could include only the files you need:

 ```javascript
 //= require twitter/bootstrap/alert